Guide To Jamaican Funeral Traditions

 In Jamaican culture, funeral planning is a community-driven effort.
 Family and friends are usually actively involved in organizing every aspect, from preparing the body to arranging the service.
 This helps with emotional support and reinforces the communal bonds that are central to Jamaican life.

-The body is traditionally washed and dressed by close family members, reflecting the deep respect for the loved one.
+, reflecting the deep respect for the loved one.
 It is then laid in state, often in the family home, allowing the community to pay their respects before the formal funeral.

 The Nine-Night is a Jamaican tradition that spans nine days of mourning and celebration.
 It dates back to African heritage as a way to honor the spirit while comforting the family.
 Each night, the community gathers for food, drink, music, and prayer.